 Yes.
 International students in F-1 or J-1 status who are considering a drop below full time should consult with their academic advisor and International Student Services (ISS).
 The process for obtaining a reduced course load approval is available on the ISS website.
 The reduced course load application must be signed by an academic advisor and approved by ISS before a student is permitted to drop or resign below full time.
 The reduced course load form is a fillable PDF and may be signed electronically.

-UB is offering various instructional modes for fall 2020 courses to ensure our community’s safety while delivering a high-quality academic experience.
 Use the links below to access the systems and information you’ll need this semester.
-Whether your classes are in-person or delivered remotely, the learning outcomes, access to distinguished faculty and key support resources remain the same.
+Whether your classes are in person or hybrid, the learning outcomes, access to distinguished faculty and key support resources remain the same.

-We know that college can feel challenging, especially so in uncertain times.
+We know that college can feel challenging.
 We’re here for you!
 Here are a few key resources to help you stay on track and be successful.
-Remember, asking for help is one of the smartest things you can do!
+Remember, asking for help is one of the smartest things you can do.

 This semester, stay involved with your favorite activities, or try a new one!
-There are plenty of ways to connect with opportunities at UB, both on campus and remotely.
+There are plenty of ways to connect with opportunities at UB.